Celaya F.C.: 1970–1993

-Modern times
+2003–2026

-The club once again revived in 2007 when the city and First division club Querétaro came to an agreement where Celaya would be Queretaros Primera A affiliate.
-The club's first year back qualified for the play-offs, but in a controversial decision the club was eliminated by the federation for an ineligible player.
-The club was later sold due to the fact the Querétaro had been relegated from the first division which allowed two clubs to be operated by the same owner.
-The club has been playing in the Segunda División de México since 2008.
-In the 2010 Apertura the club defeated Tampico Madero in the final and was crowned the champion in Tamaulipas.
+The club was refounded in 2003 as Cajeteros de Celaya, and later renamed as Club Celaya in 2007, when the city of Celaya and Querétaro F.C. came to an agreement where Celaya would be its affiliate team in the Primera División A. The club's first year back qualified for the play-offs, but in a controversial decision the club was eliminated by the federation for an ineligible player.
+The club was later sold due to the fact that Querétaro had been relegated from the Primera División which allowed two clubs to be operated by the same owner.
+The club has been playing in the Segunda División since 2008.
+In the Apertura 2010, the club defeated Tampico Madero in the final and was crowned champions.

-In 2011, the team was promoted to the Ascenso MX, reaching the league semifinals in the 2016 Apertura and 2017 Apertura tournaments.
-In 2020, the Ascenso MX was transformed into the Liga de Expansión MX, a player development league in which promotion to Liga MX was suspended for six years.
-Celaya finished runner-up in the 2022 Apertura and 2024 Apertura tournaments.
+In 2011, the club was promoted to the Liga de Ascenso de México, reaching the semifinals in the Apertura 2016 and Apertura 2017 tournaments.
+In 2020, the Liga de Expansión MX was created and replaced the Ascenso MX as the new second level of Mexican football, however, the promotion to the Liga MX was suspended for six years.
+Celaya finished as runners-up twice (Apertura 2022 and Apertura 2024).

 In 2023, Celaya began to enter an institutional crisis due to the Achar family, owners of the club, selling the team to an alliance formed by businessman José Hanan and sports representative Carlos Benavides.
 However, this operation was never officially recognized by the league and the FMF, which complicated the team's management.

-In June 2025, an attempt was made to sell the team to businessman Bernardo Pasquel, owner of the Águila de Veracruz baseball team.
-However, the sale was blocked by the owners of other Liga de Expansión teams, leaving Celaya F.C.'s future in limbo.
-After the sale of the team was blocked, a group of local businessmen attempted to initiate a project to rescue the team and ensure its continuity in the Liga de Expansión.
+In June 2025, an attempt was made to sell the team to businessman Bernardo Pasquel, owner of the baseball team El Águila de Veracruz.
+However, the sale was blocked by the owners of other Liga de Expansión MX clubs, leaving Celaya's future in limbo.
+After the sale of the franchise was blocked, a group of local businessmen attempted to initiate a project to rescue the team and ensure its continuity in the Liga de Expansión.
 However, the interested parties were unsuccessful in obtaining the franchise, and the Celaya main team went into hiatus for the 2025–26 season.